 Authors: Yongfeng Yang

 Plate motion was widely thought to be a manifestation of mantle dynamics.
 However, an in-depth investigation shows this understanding incompetent.
-Here we propose, the daily tides yield varying pressures between oceans, the application of these pressures to the continent's sides forms enormously unequal horizontal forces (i.e., the ocean-generating forces), the net effect of these forces provides lateral push to the continent and may cause it to move horizontally, further, the moving continent by basal drag entrains its adjacent crust to move, these totally give birth to plate motion.
-A roughly estimation shows that the oceanic tide-generating force may independently give South American, African, Indian, and Australian continents a movement of respectively 2.8, 4.2, 5.6, and 6.3 cm/yr, and give Pacific Plate a movement of 8.9 cm/yr.
-Some torque effects of the ocean-generating force contributes to rotate North American and Eurasian continents, and a combination of two lateral pushes offers Pacific Plate unusual motion (nearly orthogonal to Australian plate’s motion).
+Here we propose, the tide-related oceans yield varying pressures between them, the application of these pressures to the continent's sides forms enormously unequal horizontal forces (i.e., the ocean-generating forces), the net effect of these forces provides lateral push to the continent and may cause it to move horizontally, further, the travelling continent works its adjacent crusts to move, these totally form plate motion.
+A roughly estimation shows that the ocean-generating force may give South American, African, Indian, and Australian continents a movement of respectively 2.8, 4.2, 5.7, and 6.3 cm/yr, and give Pacific Plate a movement of 8.9 cm/yr.
+Some torque effects of the ocean-generating force contributes to rotate North American and Eurasian continents.

 Unique-IP document downloads: 239 times

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.